 The Bonnevilles are shaking Northern Ireland in a way it hasn't felt since Van Morrison & Them obliterated Club Rado in 1964 and Stiff Little Fingers blew apart The Trident in 1977!
 The Bonnevilles don't so much play punk blues as use it as a spring board to create a completely new genre.
-Their new album Arrow Pierce My Heart is evidence of a band at the top of their game.
 The Lurgan duo take Mississippi Hill Blues and Punk Rock and mix into their own unique dark Northern Irish Punk Blues stew.